LDS-Gamers-Studios/april-fools/README.md

 ### History
 - Not much is known about the planning or development at the moment, and likely won't ever be known since the testing server was deleted.
 - Testing was done on March 31st.
 - This was deployed on Icarus 5, but has since been updated to be in line with [Icarus v5.5's codebase](https://github.com/LDS-Gamers-Studios/icarus5.5) as of early Feb.
-2025. (or at least it will be)
+2025.

 ## 2021
 ### Concept